SpongePowered/SpongeDocs/source/plugin/data/serialization.rst

 DataFormat
 ==========
-An alternative to DataTranslators is to use :javadoc:DataFormat, which allows you to store a ``DataContainer`` as a HOCON, JSON or NBT file.
-You can also retrieve data using ``DataFormat``.
+An alternative to DataTranslators is to use :javadoc:DataFormat, which allows you to store a ``DataContainer`` in HOCON, JSON or NBT format.
+You can also recreate DataConainters using ``DataFormats``.

 This is very useful if you're for example using a database to store information, as you can then serialize any ``DataContainer`` to JSON format.